nacorga/datataki/README.md

 - Scroll events are not tracked
 - Click events are not tracked
 - Other events (page views, custom events, session events) are still tracked
-- Routes can be specified as exact strings or RegExp patterns
+- Routes can be specified as exact strings, wildcard patterns (e.g. `/dashboard/*`) or RegExp objects

 This is useful for:
 - Excluding admin/private areas from analytics